Johnny Manziel: 2016 offseason

 On January 6, 2016, Manziel's marketing agency, LRMR, announced that it would no longer work with Manziel.
 On February 5, 2016, the Dallas Police Department announced that they were opening a criminal investigation with a claim of domestic violence involving his ex-girlfriend, Colleen Crowley.
 Dallas police had originally closed the case, but re-opened it with allegations stemming from an altercation on January 30, 2016, at a downtown Dallas hotel.
 According to Crowley, Manziel forced her into a car, pulled her by the hair, and threatened to kill both her and himself.
-On February 5, Manziel's agent, Erik Burkhardt, announced that he would no longer represent Manziel.

 In early February 2016, NFL Network's Ian Rappaport and ESPN's Pat McManamon reported that the Browns planned to cut ties with Manziel as soon as the league's fiscal 2016 began.
 The Browns released a statement saying that Manziel's continued disregard of their "expectations for our players on and off the field" had undermined the Browns' reputation, and that they intended to address his status "as soon as permitted by league rules".
 Manziel was released by the Browns on March 11, 2016.

 Free agency (2016)

 On April 19, 2016, after just two months of representing him, agent Drew Rosenhaus terminated Manziel as a client, marking the first time in Rosenhaus' 27-year career he terminated his relationship with an NFL player.
 On the same day, Nike ended its sponsorship with Manziel.
 On April 24, Manziel was indicted by a Dallas grand jury on misdemeanor assault charges for the January 30, 2016, incident.

 On June 24, 2016, Manziel's attorney, Bob Hinton, accidentally sent a lengthy text message to the AP relating to Manziel's defense in his domestic violence case.
 In the message, Hinton expressed concerns about Manziel's ability to stay clean, saying that he was given a receipt that suggests Manziel spent around $1,000 at The Gas Pipe, a drug paraphernalia store.
 On the same day, Manziel's father, Paul, told ESPN: "He's a druggie.
 It's not a secret that he's a druggie.
 Hopefully, he doesn't die before he comes to his senses.
 I mean, I hate to say it, but I hope he goes to jail.
 I mean, that would be the best place for him.
 I'm doing my job, and I'm going to move on.
 If I have to bury him, I'll bury him."
+On February 5, Manziel's agent, Erik Burkhardt, announced that he would no longer represent Manziel.

 On June 30, 2016, he was suspended for the first four games of the 2016 season for violating the NFL's substance abuse policy.
 On September 5, Manziel returned to his alma mater to take classes.

 On December 2, 2016, Manziel and prosecutors finalized a plea agreement in which Manziel agreed to undergo counseling and have his conduct monitored by prosecutors for up to a year or face prosecution.